Tag Archive for code examples

 %if &dsid > 0 %then %let rc=%sysfunc(close(&dsid));

-The first line opens the data set and the last one closes it; this is needed because you are not using data step or SCL and so could leave a data set open, causing problems later.
+The first line opens the data set, and the last one closes it; this is needed because you are not using data step or SCL and could leave a data set open, causing problems later.
 The second line is what captures the number of observations from the header of the data set using the SCL ATTRN function called by %SYSFUNC.

-• As is commonly the case with places like these, all the views that you find expressed on here in postings and articles are mine alone and not those of any organisation with which I have any association, through work or otherwise.
-With regards to any comments left on the site, I reserve the right to reject any that are inappropriate.
-Otherwise, whatever is said is the sole responsibility of whoever is leaving the comment.
+• All the views that you find expressed on here in postings and articles are mine alone and not those of any organisation with which I have any association, through work or otherwise.
+As regards editorial policy, whatever appears here is entirely of my own choice and not that of any other person or organisation.